DigitPaint/gitflow/web/workflow.md

 3. Deploy release branch to test/staging servers
 4. Fix any issues that have been found during testing
 5. Merge non-fast-forward into master
+6. Delete release branch
-6. Tag the release on master
+7. Tag the release on master
-7. Merge master back into develop
+8. Merge master back into develop
-8. Deploy master to production
+9. Deploy master to production

 ## Emergencies
 Whenever problems arise in existing releases.